arun664/arun664/README.md

 <!---------------------------------------------------------- About Me---------------------------------------------------->
 <div align="center">
   <h2>About Me</h2>
-  <p>I am Arun Kumar M, recently graduated Bachelor of Engineering in Computer Science [2020].
-I am a tech enthusiast with a passion for learning and sharing my knowledge with others. </p>
+  <p>I am a tech enthusiast with a passion for learning and sharing my knowledge with others. </p>
   <p>Besides programming, I love interacting with the different communities. </p>
 </div>
 <!-------------------------------------------------------Tools and Technologies----------------------------------------->